 In 1991, the bilingual/bicultural master's program was integrated into the Immaculata Graduate Division, together with the addition of music therapy on the master's level, and doctoral programs in clinical psychology and educational leadership and administration.

-Immaculata received final approval from the Pennsylvania Department of Education for the doctoral degree program in clinical psychology in 1994 and, in 1997, for the doctoral program in educational leadership.
-In February 1999, Immaculata received approval for a new Master of Arts degree in organization leadership with concentration in organizational effectiveness and applied gerontology.
-In 2000, the Pennsylvania DOE approved a doctoral degree program in school psychology, and in spring 2004, a Master of Science program in nursing was established.
+Immaculata received final approval from the Pennsylvania Department of Education for the doctoral degree in clinical psychology in 1994 and, in 1997, for the doctoral program in educational leadership.

 In October 2003, after in-depth studies, Immaculata University decided to welcome men into its traditional undergraduate college, beginning fall 2005.
 The University's three-college structure now includes the College of Undergraduate Studies along with the College of LifeLong Learning and the College of Graduate Studies.
-Today, Immaculata University offers more than 60 majors, minors and certificate programs, and its distinguished faculty serves a population of more than 4,500 students.
+Today, Immaculata University offers more than 100 graduate and undergraduate degree programs, and its distinguished faculty serves a population of more than 4,500 students.